-When people are first attracted to another, they aren't focused in on the day-to-day reality of living together.
+When people are first attracted to another, they aren't focused on the day-to-day reality of living together.
 Instead, they are caught up in the rush of emotions of that emerging love for each other.
 Most couples don't spend time talking about what their lives together will look like.
-They rarely sit down and consider and honestly discuss actual relationship issues.
+They rarely sit down, consider, and honestly discuss actual relationship issues.

 These can include:

-The list can go on and on, and can become very complicated if there are additional factors influencing one or both of the partners.
-These influences can include the relationship of the parents of both of the partners as well as the influences of other relationships they have each had in the past.
+The list can go on and on, and can become very complicated if there are additional factors influencing one or both partners.
+These influences can include the relationship of the parents of both partners and the influences of other relationships they have each had in the past.

-Couples can also find challenges in life increase this level of tension and stress.
-Issues such as the loss of a job, the addition of a baby, a new job or promotion, increased responsibilities at work, or more serious issues such as affairs, addictions and loss of trust and contribute to relationship problems.
+Couples can also find challenges in life that increase this level of tension and stress.
+Issues such as the loss of a job, the addition of a baby, a new job or promotion, increased responsibilities at work, or more serious issues such as affairs, addictions, and loss of trust, contribute to relationship problems.

 How Counselling Helps

 Through counselling, you will explore these often hidden or unspoken issues that are causing the strain and stress in your relationship.
-Our professional counsellors will create a comfortable, confidential environment where you can talk about your concerns, your expectations, and your needs as a couple.
+Our professional counsellors will create a comfortable and confidential environment where you can talk about your concerns, your expectations, and your needs as a couple.